fluiddyn/fluidimage/doc/install.rst

 - Python 2.7

-- FFT libraries: fftw (better to build with OpenMP enabled)
+- fftw (better to build with OpenMP enabled)

 Install in development mode (recommended)